Classically stable non-singular cosmological bounces

 where prime denotes differentiation with respect to the scalar field $\phi$.
 Throughout, we work in reduced Planck units ($M_{\rm Pl}\equiv 1$).
 The first Friedmann equation describes the different contributions to the total energy density $\rho$ while the second Friedmann equation describes the sum of energy density and pressure $p$ of the scalar field $\phi$.
 The ratio $-\dot{H}/H^2$ is equal to the equation-of-state parameter $\epsilon\equiv (3/2)(\rho+p)/\rho$.

 Variation of the action with respect to $\phi$ yields the FRW scalar field equation

 The universe enters the bounce stage when the Galileon field's kinetic energy becomes the dominant energy component and the sum of pressure and energy density turns negative (NEC violation).
 Since $\rho\geq 0$ throughout, the bounce stage is characterized by negative pressure $-p>\rho$ and a super-stiff equation of state $\epsilon <0$ both commonly associated with potential ghost or gradient instabilities.
 To understand why NEC violating theories are potentially unstable and under which conditions instabilities can be avoided, we next derive the stability criteria for Galileon theories.
-(The criteria were obtained previously in \cite{Kobayashi:2010cm}, but we re-derive them here to emphasize some pedagogical points, especially the importance of the lapse equation of motion and the origin of $\gamma(t)$ in the analysis that follows.)

 {\it Stability criteria from linear perturbation theory.} On a homogeneous FRW background with $\rho\geq 0$, any leading-order instability comes from the kinetic or gradient terms of the linear theory.
 Hence, to properly identify the stability behavior, we will study first-order perturbations around the smooth background given by Eqs.~(\ref{EF1-FRW}-\ref{EF3-FRW}).